Mr. Bharath: Production

 Sathyaraj acted as Rajinikanth's father in the film though he was in fact four years younger than Rajinikanth.
-AVM Saravanan cast Raghuvaran after being impressed with his performance in Police...
+Saravanan cast Raghuvaran after being impressed with his performance in Police...
 Police.
-According to Saravanan, the dialogue "Ennamma Kannu" spoken by Sathyaraj was taken from G. Anand, who owned Little Anand Theatre who often used this line.
+According to Saravanan, the dialogue "Ennamma Kannu" spoken by Sathyaraj was taken from G. Umapathy, a popular film theatre owner who often used this line.
+The village portions were shot at former minister Mandradiyar's farm house while the song "Ennamma Kannu" was shot at Guindy Race Course, Madras.
+A fight sequence was shot at Vauhini Studios.

 Music

 The music was composed by Ilaiyaraaja.
-The track "Ennama Kannu" was later remixed by D. Imman in the film Thiruvilaiyaadal Aarambam (2006).
+The song "Ennamma Kannu" was later remixed by D. Imman for the film Thiruvilaiyaadal Aarambam (2006).
 The title was also used for a 2000 film also starring Sathyaraj.

 Release and reception

 Mr. Bharath was released on 10 January 1986, the week of Pongal.
-Jeyamanmadhan of Kalki appreciated Rajinikanth and Sathyaraj's performances, but criticised that of Ambika.
+Jayamanmadhan of Kalki appreciated Rajinikanth and Sathyaraj's performances, but criticised that of Ambika.
+Balumani of Anna praised the acting, music, fights and direction.